realsuayip/rest-filters/docs/source/getting-started.rst

         filter_backends = [FilterBackend]
         filterset_class = UserFilterSet

-This method is not suitable if you are using both ``drf-filter`` and ``rest-filters`` at the same time.
+This method is not suitable if you are using both ``django-filter`` and ``rest-filters`` at the same time.
 Since they will both resolve to the same FilterSet class, one of them won't work.